by Dale Ave-Lallemant, Safety Director

 5. SLIPS, TRIPS, AND FALLS

 If corridors and rooms are free of decorations and cables throughout the year, people are likely to become complacent and fail to notice when suddenly there is something in their way.
+People afflicted with Astigmatism can use daily astigmatism contact lenses to stay careful, while the others will just have to be active.
 Holiday lights and decorations should be clearly visible and kept out of the way to prevent tripping.

 There are many other ways for people to slip and fall during the holidays.
 Snow, ice and rain are the main culpits, especially because they’re coupled with shorter, darker days that make it easier for us to miss or misjudge a step when walking outdoors.
 Snow and ice should be removed promptly from areas where we will be walking.
 We should also consider providing new or additional mats to stop snow and water from being brought inside working areas.